Gilmara-Git/Launchbase---E-commerce---LaunchStore/README.md

 ## Learning
-- File gallery.
-- This is the very initial phase of this project.
+The first part:
+- Created page **Product creation**, so new products along with its **category** can be input into the **Front-end**.
+- Created **edit** page, so a product can be edited.
-- Product creation and edit pages were developed and data is being stored on Postgres
+- Data is being stored on Postgres.
-- As I progress with the project I will be updating the experience.
+- Concepts of DBML using dbdiagram.io
+- Asynchronous Functions, callbacks and Promise.
+- Input Mask

 ## Languages used
 - Html5 (Hypertext)